🔄

 You’ll also want to plan for a bit of upkeep.
 To keep them looking their best, you should inspect your windows regularly for any signs of rust.
 Light rust can often be removed by hand with a wire brush, but more significant corrosion might require professional help.
 Making sure the paint or protective coating is intact is the best way to prevent rust from forming in the first place.

-How Their Cost Compares to Modern Windows
+How Does the Cost Compare to Modern Windows?

 When it comes to budget, there isn't a one-size-fits-all answer.
 The cost of metal frame windows depends on whether you’re buying new, custom, or salvaged vintage pieces.
 Generally, steel windows are a premium product and will have a higher upfront cost than standard vinyl or aluminum options.
 However, it’s important to think about long-term value, not just the initial price tag.